MJaloui/MJaloui/README.md

 # I'm Marj!

-I'm a Software Test Engineer transitioning into Cybersecurity because I simply love challenges, continuous learning, and solving complex problems.
+I’m a Software Test Engineer taking a bigger leap into Cybersecurity because, secretly, I’m a nerd who loves tackling new challenges, learning along the way, and solving tricky problems.

 ## Objective